 Despite its name, there is ample life, vibrant colors, and unspeakable beauty awaiting photographers in Death Valley.
 In this photography guide, you will discover the best destinations for taking pictures in the national park, as well as helpful photography tips and pictures to inspire you.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

 First-time visitors to Death Valley National Park are often surprised by how diverse the landscapes truly are.
 In fact, Death Valley is home to everything from striped hills to colorful rock clusters to sweeping sand dunes and salt flats.
 Oh, and there is even a waterfall!

-In a park as picturesque as DVNP, the top 15 photography locations for capturing epic Death Valley pictures are:
+In a park as picturesque as DVNP, the best Death Valley photography spots are:

 - Artist’s Point

 - Mosaic Canyon